jmazur/mau5-mapper/README.md

 A Processing 3 sketch used to live map LED positions for a PixelPusher.
 The default map must include 8 strips, no LEDs need to be included to start mapping.
 See blank-map.xml for an example.

 ### Controls
+`s` - Backup current map and save a new map.xml

+`d` - Dump map to console, used if save fails

 `TAB` - Next LED

 `~` - Previous LED